 Realizing that a different tactic was needed, Kelina stopped pretending to sleep, and walked up to join Sergeant Pitrick.
 She looked into the darkness towards where she thought the voice had been coming from.
 “Guardsman Ebavin, my name is Minister Kelina.
 I’m Prime Kiluron’s Minister of Health and Sanitation, and I’ve come personally to see to the safety of this city in response to the plague.”
 There was no doubt any longer that this was a plague, and not the usual course of summer rotting sicknesses and other ill humors.
 “I need you to lead us into the city so that I can do my job and help you and these people.”

 For a long moment, there was no reply, and Kelina began to worry that Ebavin had decided to flee.
 Finally, he responded, his voice full of a terrible resignation.
 “Alright, Minister Kelina.
 I’ll lead you into the city.
 But I’m warning you, you shouldn’t go expecting to get out again.”

 When morning came, Ebavin led the delegation from Merolate into Dervate City.
 This involved a long climb up a rope, which the guardsmen accomplished easily, but was quite beyond the strength of Kelina and her assistants, so the guardsmen were obliged to scale the wall before them, and then hoist them to the battlements from above.
-This was accomplished without mishap, and then Kelina looked upon the plague-stricken city for the first time, and knew beyond any doubt that she had come too late, been too slow.
+This was accomplished without mishap, and then Kelina looked upon the plague-stricken city for the first time, and she knew beyond any doubt that she had come too late, had been too slow.